-Low: The short-term unmitigated risk is Moderate for rabies, and Q-fever, to Low for anthrax, and H5N1 avian influenza.
+Low: The short-term unmitigated risk was Moderate for rabies, and Q-fever, to Low for anthrax, and H5N1 avian influenza.
 Mitigation measures reduced the overall risk to Low.
-Confidence in risk estimate is high.
+Confidence in risk estimate was high.

-Low: A Low long term risk exists for rabies because, in rare cases, the incubation period for rabies can be several years.
+Low: A Low long term risk existed for rabies because, in rare cases, the incubation period for rabies can be several years.